 The powered ornaments on the tree mandated the use of non-flashing lights (for one thing, the flashing might short the ornaments out.
-For another, even I would get sick of hearing the ornaments power-up every few seconds).
+For another, even I would get sick of hearing the ornaments power up every few seconds).

 Unfortunately, there were a couple of problems with the colored lights.
 First, the trees with colored lights tend to be slightly dimmer than white lights.
-The trees get even dimmer when you start removing lights and in favor of powered ornaments, because the ornaments are never as bright as the bulbs they replace.
+The trees get even dimmer when you start removing lights and in favor of powered ornaments because the ornaments are never as bright as the bulbs they replace.

 Second, you need to pay attention to exactly what colors you’re removing.
 The first time around I didn’t do that and unwittingly ended up way too many pink lights.
-The next year I used a brighter strand of lights, hoping the tree would stand out more.
+The next year I used a brighter strand of colored lights, hoping the tree would stand out more.
 It worked … somewhat.
 But the problem with having too many of the same color lights remained.

 The Second Iteration

 After that Christmas, it was clear that the original Geek Tree was on the verge of being overloaded by the sheer number of ornaments.
-It was time for an upgrade, and in 2004 I bought a new tree: a seven-foot-tall “narrow” about three feet in diameter.
+It was time for an upgrade, and in 2004 I bought a new tree: a seven-foot-tall “narrow” tree about three feet in diameter.

 The Third Iteration

-The third iteration began in 2015 when the Buck Rogers racing lights finally died and were replaced by IKEA’s excellent KILOMETER string lights.
-These star lights slowly change colors, growing intensity then fading into another shade.
-They’re a fantastic addition to the tree; while I enjoyed the science fiction feel of the Buck Rodgers lights, the KILOMETER lights add depth and color to the tree.
+The third iteration began in 2015 when the Buck Rogers racing lights died and were replaced by IKEA’s excellent KILOMETER string lights.
+These star lights slowly change colors, growing in intensity then fading into another shade.
+They were a fantastic addition to the tree; while I enjoyed the science fiction feel of the Buck Rodgers lights, the KILOMETER lights add depth and color to the tree.
 They’re also incredibly relaxing to watch; I love laying down on the couch, a comic book on my chest, and looking over to watch the lights slowly pulse their way through the rainbow.

-About this time the tree received a major dose of Doctor Who as ThinkGeek’s Weeping Angel Tree Topper finally came back into stock.
+About this time the tree received a major dose of Doctor Who as ThinkGeek’s >Weeping Angel Tree Topper finally came back into stock.
 While Santa Yoda served the Geek Tree well as a tree topper, he’s got nothing on a Weeping Angel.
 Further Who-izing the tree is a strand of TARDIS string lights.
 They’re a subtle addition, with the white of the police box windows adding a bit of brightness to the tree.

 The biggest change in the third iteration was the tree itself.
 In 2016 I replaced the 7-foot narrow geek tree with a 9-foot narrow tree.
-It’s diameter is slightly less than that of the old tree and it stands 2 feet taller.
+Its diameter is slightly less than that of the old tree but it stands 2 feet taller.
 The smaller diameter does cost me some surface area, but it’s easier to get around the tree now, and the tree itself is pretty damn impressive.

 This may be the final iteration for now; the next logical step would be to increase the diameter of the tree, but there’s no way our current house can accommodate a full-size geek tree and a full-size family tree.